Graco 4Ever All-in-1 Car Seat

 - Harness doesn’t need to be removed for booster use

-- Can use LATCH in high-back booster mode
+- Can use LATCH in highback booster mode

 - Instruction manual is clear and well written